INTERESTS: Reading, drawing, 3D modeling, coding, cats.

 How do you find help with your projects?

 What do you like best about 42?

 The environment, the way we learn.
-I would say the opportunities here, there are a lot of opportunities, people share a lot of stuff in slack and you can make a lot of connections when you are here.
-And it is not that easy when you are working, the office I worked in before coming to 42 had around 10 people, so my networking space was small.
-I really like corrections because you can meet a new person and ask what they are doing and it is a more natural way of meeting someone.
+I would say the opportunities here.
+There are a lot of opportunities, people share a lot of stuff in slack and you can make a lot of connections when you are here.
+And it is not that easy when you are working.
+The office I worked in before coming to 42 had around 10 people, so my networking space was small.
+I really like corrections because you can meet a new person and ask what they are doing.
+It is a more natural way of meeting someone.

 What is the most challenging aspect?

 I guess because it is very self-paced, you need to practice time management.
 Otherwise, it is easy to drift off and not work.
 So that is what I like about the Robotics Lab.
 It forces us to be there and Dan is strict about time, but I think that is a good thing.
 In the real workplace, and I worked for 3 years so I know, time management is a good habit to develop.

 What do you like to do in the Bay Area?